Television in Timor-Leste: Indonesian control

 TVRI Dili was established by Television of the Republic of Indonesia, the Indonesian state broadcaster, on 16 July 1978 as a relay station receiving its programming from Jakarta.
 Located in the Maribia neighborhood, it started broadcasting precisely when Suharto made his first visit to Dili.
 Within five years, TVRI established relay stations throughout the province: Maliana, Baucau, Lospalos, Suai, Viqueque, and Oecusse in 1979-1980 and 1982–1983.

 In January 1996, RTP Internacional started broadcasting in Timor, featuring messages from António Guterres and a leader of the Timorese independence movement.
 The move came shortly after it launched on the AsiaSat-2 satellite.
-Antara reported on 9 February that Indonesian commercial channel RCTI eyed to compete with the channel if it started an English-language service.
+Antara reported on 9 February that Indonesian commercial channel RCTI eyed competing with the channel if it started an English-language service.
 By 1998, the TVRI station in Dili had ceased uplinking its local programming by satellite, which it broadcast for half an hour a day, ahead of the upcoming referendum.

 Transitional phase (UNTAET)

-It's not clear when exactly did TVRI Dili shut down, as RRI closed its station there on 23 September 1999, and, the following day, ABRI troops withdrew from the island due to the positive outcome of the referendum, favoring its independence.
+It's not clear when exactly TVRI Dili shut down, as RRI closed its station there on 23 September 1999, and, the following day, ABRI troops withdrew from the island due to the positive outcome of the referendum, favoring its independence.
 Televisão UNTAET was also known under the Tetum name TV Timor-Lorosa'e (TVTL).
 TV UNTAET produced a videotaped service originating out of Dili and sent its tapes to all thirteen districts, receiving its productions on delay.
 It aired coverage of the electoral debates in Dili in 2001.
-The service started with four staff and one hour of programming a week in 2000, while by 2001, it had been operating a 24-hour service in Dili with the videotape service continuing elsewhere in the country, with three hours of programming.
+The service started with four staff and one hour of programming a week in 2000, while by 2001, it had been operating a 24-hour service in Dili with the videotape service continuing elsewhere in the country with three hours of programming.

-During this period, in January 2001, RTP Internacional started its digital satellite broadcasts, causing RTP to distribute digital satellite receivers to the Portuguese mission in Timor in order to continue watching the channel.
-Some of its programs, such as Jornal da Tarde (which airs in the evening in the local timezone) were already being relayed by TVTL.
+In January 2001, RTP Internacional started its digital satellite broadcasts, causing RTP to distribute digital satellite receivers to the Portuguese mission in Timor in order to continue watching the channel.
+Some of its programs, such as Jornal da Tarde (which airs in the evening in the local time zone) were already being relayed by TVTL.